 Local piano moves typically cost between $250 and $1,000 depending on the time of the year, the distance of the move, and the number of movers required.
 Factors such as stairs, narrow doorways, and other obstacles can also add to the cost of your move.

 - Small moves or full household moves

-- If you are able to pack and unload the rest of your belongings, and only need help moving your piano
+- If you can pack and unload the rest of your belongings, and only need help to move your piano

 |Can be used to ship just about any type of large item||Need to pack your piano yourself|

 |May not be able to take larger pieces|

 |May need to provide loading and unloading assistance|

 |May not be able to track your shipment|

 How much does it cost to ship a piano using peer-to-peer shipping?

 Shipping your piano using peer-to-peer shipping services typically costs between $750 and $1,000+, but peer-to-peer shipping costs can vary and are often negotiable depending on your piano.
 Its size, age, value, and fragility, as well as pickup and loading conditions, will all impact the cost of your shipment.